morpheus-graphql

 -

-defined in GQLDcoument will be converted toText
+Stringdefined in GQLDcoument will be converted toTextby template haskell -

-supports Mutation, Subscription and Resolvers with custom Monadfor example. if we have:
+importGQLDocumentandgqlDocumentsupports Mutation, Subscription and Resolvers with custom Monadfor example. if we have:

-is resolver Monad. -
+mis resolver Monad. -

 data Deity m = Deity { deityName :: DeityNameArgs -> m Text, deityPower :: () -> m (Power m) } data DeityNameArgs = DeityNameArgs { deityNameArgsId :: Int }